-Having a degree alone is not enough.
-Employers and graduate schools want you to be able to show a commitment to a field through relevant experience.
-They want to see evidence that you can apply your knowledge to real world situations, and back up your education with involvement.
+Having relevant experience is a field no longer makes an applicant stand out, it's a requirement.
+Employers and graduate schools want to see evidence that you can apply your knowledge to real world situations and back up your education with involvement.

 What type of experience is best for you?
 This is highly dependent on your own goals and if you have a career path in mind.
 For a general overview on the ways to gain experience, be sure to read Internships and Gaining Relevant Experience.

 Seeking experience related to your major?
 The links below provide an overview, as well a broad list of opportunities to begin your research.
 You’ll need to provide your NWU email and password to access this information.

 Employer seeking NWU students and recent graduates post positions on the JobZone.
 You’ll find part-time jobs, internships, and full-time opportunities in many fields.
 To see the full list of jobs and internships, you’ll need to complete a quick registration.